hexagontk/hexagon/port_http_server/README.md

 For each path in the spec file, descriptions for 200 and 400 (in case parameter verification fails) status codes must be provided.
 In addition, for each status code, at least one example must be provided.
-Note that, at present, only the `application/json` mediatype is supported.
+Note that, at present, only the `application/json` media type is supported.

 #### Providing Examples